Khaled Mashal: Retirement

+2025 assassination attempt (Qatar airstrike)

+On 9 September 2025, it was reported that Mashal was present in the Hamas headquarters building in Doha, Qatar when it was struck by Israeli air strikes.
+Hamas stated that its entire leadership survived the attack.

 Views

 Mashal believes that U.S. Middle East policy is hypocritical and not about democracy.
 The U.S. has no problem with a dictator that supports the U.S., but a democratic leader that is against it is treated like an enemy, he argues.